 Your privacy is critically important to us.
-Mark Roger Bailey has a few fundamental principles:
+Mark Roger Bailey has these fundamental principles:

 If you have questions about deleting or correcting your personal data please contact me at firstname.lastname@example.org.

-It is Mark Roger Bailey’s policy to respect your privacy regarding any information we may collect while operating our website.
+It is MRB’s policy to respect your privacy regarding any information we may collect while operating our website.

 Like most website operators, Mark Roger Bailey (hereinafter referred to as MRB) collects non-personally-identifying information of the sort that web browsers and servers typically make available, such as the browser type, language preference, referring site, and the date and time of each visitor request.
 MRB’s purpose in collecting non-personally identifying information is to better understand how MRB’s visitors use its website.
 From time to time, MRB may release non-personally-identifying information in the aggregate, e.g., by publishing a report on trends in the usage of its website.